Suite — Field service for trade contractors

 2. 2.
 The inspection is scheduled.

 Dispatch drops the job onto the day-board for the right tech.
-Recurring schedules surface the rest of the year automatically — annual, semi-annual, quarterly, monthly — so the renewal does not depend on someone remembering.
-The customer portal shows the appointment to the building owner; the AHJ sees what they are entitled to see.
+Recurring schedules surface the rest of the year — annual, semi-annual, quarterly, monthly — so the renewal does not depend on someone remembering.
+The customer portal can show the appointment where configured; AHJ visibility stays limited to authorized records.

 3. 3.
-The tech arrives, and the mobile app runs the inspection.
+The tech arrives, and the mobile workflow runs the inspection.

 4. 4.
 A deficiency is found.